General Data Protection Regulation

 - Not transferred outside the European Economic Area without adequate protection.

-Table Tennis Wales GDPR Review
+Table Tennis Wales Privacy Notice

 Table Tennis Wales is taking steps to review processes and procedures and has received training in this area from the GDPR Alliance.
+Please find below our Privacy Notice which outlines how we manage members data.

 The Welsh Sports Association has worked with Geldards Solictors to develop a set of helpful videos to explain GDPR.
 You can view one of these on the following link Club Solutions